imrafaelmerino/java-fun/docs/README.md

 ```

-As you can see, its definition is like raw JSON.
-It’s a recursive data structure.
+You can see that defining the JSON object using json-values is similar to raw JSON.
+It's a recursive data structure, allowing you to nest JSON objects as needed.
-You can nest as many JSON objects as you want.
-Think of any imaginable JSON, and
-you can write it in no time.

-Instead of keys and a nested structure, it's possible to create a JSON object
-from their paths, which turns out to be really convenient as well:
+Rather than specifying keys within a nested structure, you can create a JSON object directly from their respective paths, offering a highly convenient alternative:

 ```java